James-Yu/LaTeX-Workshop/README.md

 The project aims to preserve the core features needed for LaTeX typesetting in Visual Studio Code while keeping practical compatibility with existing LaTeX Workshop setups.

 This secure build is intentionally narrower than upstream.
 It focuses on core authoring and compilation workflows and keeps only a minimal local tab-based PDF viewer with one-way refresh.
-It does not include Live Share integration, the internal PDF preview server, browser viewer workflows, SyncTeX, texdoc, external formatter/linter execution, auto build, external build commands, or custom recipe/tool execution.
+It does not include Live Share integration, the internal PDF preview server, browser viewer workflows, SyncTeX, texdoc, auto build, external build commands, or custom recipe/tool execution.

 This extension supports Restricted Mode on a limited basis.
 In restricted mode, editing, navigation, log viewing, and the local tab-based PDF viewer remain available, but build, clean, kill, and reveal-output commands stay disabled until the workspace is trusted.
+Secure build and viewer flows ignore root-file magic comments in both restricted and trusted workspaces.

 The upstream wiki remains useful for shared concepts such as recipes, root file handling, snippets, and IntelliSense, but parts of it document features that are disabled in this build.